 I am so grateful to have been delivering the pillars to Effortless Leadership.
 The feedback from my clients and subscribers is that these pillars have helped them each month to focus on improving one element of their character and state.
 And by doing that, they have experienced better results and outcomes as leaders in business and also in their personal lives.

 This month’s pillar is a simple one, which we inherently know.
 And it is based on the fact that growth is the cornerstone of effortless leadership.
-More importantly, to grow, whilst maintaining focus on the business results, and doing that while being hit with challenges and responsibilities of your role.
+More importantly, to grow, whilst maintaining focus on the online business coach results, and doing that while being hit with challenges and responsibilities of your role.
 That can become difficult, and that’s what great mentors are for.
 They are there to simply add another layer of experience and knowledge into your decision-making matrix.
 They help you to see what you cannot, and they help you to achieve new heights that you would not otherwise know could be reached.
 And they are there to provide support and encouragement when needed.

-When I look back and think back to times I worked with great mentors, they were the source of clarity when I was drowning in the detail.
+When I look back and think back to times I worked with great business mentor Gold Coast, they were the source of clarity when I was drowning in the detail.
 They kept me focused on the overall big picture, the why, and they also helped me identify the best how and what.
 Their wisdom was always valuable and allowed me to nurture my strengths and eliminate my weaknesses.
 My mentors are there to pull me out of my comfort zone, help to expand my awareness, and show me what I didn’t know what I didn’t know.

 If you are not working with a coach or mentor, then you will not be growing to your full potential.
 It’s like a skier behind a boat.
 When the boat stops, eventually the skier slows down and sinks.
 The boat is your mentor…

 Once upon a time, we sought that relationship through our family.
 It may have been your parents or a wise grandparent.
 However, as times change, and the western family structure has evolved due to our changing environment, sometimes this source of mentorship isn’t available.